Hellenic Air Force: Cyprus

 HAF is also tasked for the defence of Cypriot airspace, as Cyprus Air Command has no combat jet capabilities.
 HAF aircraft have to be able to reach the island and remain over Cypriot airspace for prolonged periods of time and possibly under combat conditions.
 The distance between the nearest Greek air base on the island of Crete and Cyprus is about 700 km.
 Furthermore, HAF seeks to have the ability to strike at distances of more than 1000 km from its airbases.
 To that effect in September 2020, during increased tensions between Greece and Turkey in the Eastern Mediterranean amidst Turkish attempts to conduct hydrocarbon exploration in disputed waters, Greek F-16 fighter jets taking off from Crete reached and landed on the island of Cyprus for the first time in almost 20 years, participating in joint drills together with Cyprus and France, and successfully returning to their home base after.

+After the 2026 US and Israeli strikes on Iran, the Greek government deployed 2 Frigates and 4 F-16 Vipers to Cyprus in order to help the Cypriot National Guard defend the island, including the Sovereign Base Areas of Akrotiri and Dhekelia due to the inability of British forces to adequately defend the SBAs.